vireshbackup/habushu/README.md

 # habushu
-a frontend to tvdb.com, a (well known) torrent website and transmissionbt. habushu is specialiced in searching for tv-shows and displaying the episodes by season.
+a frontend to tvdb.com, a (well known) torrent website and transmissionbt. habushu is specialised in searching for tv-shows and displaying the episodes by season.
 The use of this program may be illegal in your country.
 Please check before usage.
 The author does not take any responsibility for using this software for illegal purposes.

 EXAMPLE USAGE
  - search for something that you are legally allowed to download (e.g. something under a CC license)
  - click the show
- - chose an episode
+ - choose an episode
  - search for torrents
  - click download